UCI-Networking-Group/rokustic/README.md

 ...
 ```
 You can then import this CSV file into spreadsheet software such as Microsoft Excel or an SQL database to enable easy sorting by the different rating/price metrics.
 The CSV file will be much smaller as it only includes a very small subset of all available metadata.
 For comparison, the CSV file corresponding to the 122 MB JSON file, mentioned earlier, is 367 KB.

-# Dependencies
-Rokustic uses [Pcap4J](https://github.com/kaitoy/pcap4j) to capture network traffic and thus inherits [the platform requirements of Pcap4J](https://github.com/kaitoy/pcap4j#how-to-use) (in particular, the availability of a pcap native library).
-Gradle (Maven) will handle inclusion of the Pcap4J library itself (and additional libraries used by Rokustic) automatically when you build/run Rokustic using the provided Gradle Wrapper.

 # License
 Rokustic is licensed under [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).